adelarja/space_weather/docs/source/swindpy.rst

 **Credits**
 ===========

-We propose using the open source software Solarwindpy for the calculation.........
+We propose to use the open source software Solarwindpy using for the calculation the Minimum Variance Technique to obtain the orientation of magnetic clouds provided the correct cloud edges are provided.

 **License**
 ===========